Gadyuchko/CICD_AWS_Test/README.md

 EC2 instance must be set up to include Docker, docker-compose plugin, codedeploy agent installed on it,
 template includes EC2 UserData script to install these on bootstrap.
 I wasn't able to 'win' over ```AWS::CloudFormation::Init```
 for some reason signal is not sent from cfn-signal helper scrip for me, so if you know the solution to include these bootstrap action in Metadata
-using ```AWS::CloudFormation::Init``` and helpper scripts in user data you are welcome to contribute.
+using ```AWS::CloudFormation::Init``` and helpper scripts in user data you are welcome to contribute .